 \end{equation}

 where $CRPS_{r}$ is the score value for the reference.
-An increase in CRPSS means a better prediction.
+An increase in the CRPSS indicates a better prediction.

-\section{Assessed Genetic Algorithms variants}
+\section{Assessed genetic algorithm variants}

 \label{sec:gas}

-Genetic Algorithms \citep[GAs,][]{Holland1992b, Goldberg1989} are part of the family of Evolutionary Algorithms \citep{Back1993b, Schwefel1993}, inspired by some mechanisms of biological evolution, such as reproduction, genetic mutations, chromosomal crossovers, and natural selection.
-Unlike linear or local optimizations, GAs seek the global optimum on complex surfaces, theoretically without restriction, but with no guarantee to reach it \citep{Haupt2004}.
-The objective function to optimize (often named fitness function in this context) can be of different types \citep{Joines1996a}, but GAs must be adapted in order to perform optimally.
+Genetic algorithms \citep[GAs,][]{Holland1992b, Goldberg1989} are part of the family of evolutionary algorithms \citep{Back1993b, Schwefel1993}, which are inspired by some mechanisms of biological evolution, such as reproduction, genetic mutations, chromosomal crossovers, and natural selection.
+Unlike linear or local optimizations, GAs seek the global optimum on complex surfaces, theoretically without restriction, but with no guarantee of reaching it \citep{Haupt2004}.
+The objective function to be optimized (often named the fitness function in this context) can be of various types \citep{Joines1996a}, but GAs must be adapted in order to perform optimally.

-A key element of GAs configuration is finding the right balance between exploration and exploitation \citep{Back1992a, Smith1997a}.
-Exploration is characterized by a relatively high probability to assess the regions of the parameter space that have not yet been visited.
-This probability must be sufficiently large at the beginning of the optimization, so that the algorithm is capable of identifying the region where the global optimum is likely located.
+A key element of the configuration of GAs is to determine the correct balance between exploration and exploitation \citep{Back1992a, Smith1997a}.
+Exploration is characterized by a relatively high probability of assessing the regions of the parameter space that have not yet been visited.
+This probability must be sufficiently large at the beginning of the optimization, so that the algorithm is capable of identifying the region where the global optimum is likely to be located.
 Exploitation is characterized by a local search in an area of interest, and generally makes small movements.
 The latter aims at finding small improvements at the end of the optimization.

 \subsection{Structure and operators}